China says hijacking foiled in troubled Xinjiang

 Xinjiang is home to the mainly Muslim Uighur people who speak a Turkic language.
 Many of them chafe at Chinese government controls on their culture and religion.

-In March 2008, Chinese officials said they had foiled a plan by an ethnic Uighur woman to bring down a flight from Xinjiang, where airport security screening is supposed to be very strict.
+In March 2008, Chinese officials said they had foiled a plan by an ethnic Uighur woman to bring down a flight from Xinjiang where airport security screening is now especially strict.

 The government, wary of instability and the threat to the Communist Party's grip on power, often blames what it calls violent separatist groups and religious extremists in Xinjiang for attacks on police and other government targets.